ISISComputingGroup/ibex_developers_manual/Eurotherm.md

 # Comms modes

-As of [ticket 4240](https://github.com/ISISComputingGroup/IBEX/issues/4240), we can communicate with Eurotherms via either Modbus or EI-BISYNCH protocol.
-The EI-BISYNCH protocol is the default and is currently used for most eurotherms at ISIS.
+As of [ticket 4240](https://github.com/ISISComputingGroup/IBEX/issues/4240), we can communicate with Eurotherms via either Modbus or `EI-BISYNCH` protocol.
+The `EI-BISYNCH` protocol is the default and is currently used for most eurotherms at ISIS.

 ### Changing comms mode in IOC

-The modbus protocol takes the same serial comms settings as EI-BISYNCH.
+The modbus protocol takes the same serial comms settings as `EI-BISYNCH`.
 The `BITS` macro is ignored and hardcoded to 8 bits because this is part of the modbus specification.
 Note that baud rate and parity may change when changing the comms settings physically on a eurotherm, so this should be double checked.

 To choose MODBUS, set the `COMMS_MODE` macro to `modbus`.
 To choose `EI-bisynch`, set the `COMMS_MODE` macro to `eibisynch`.
 If the macro is not set, EI-bisynch will be used.